 - Interested providers must submit an attestation form found at this link.

-- The deadline for attestation form submission is February 10, 2022.
+- The deadline for the attestation form was originally February 10, 2022 but has been extended to February 18, 2022.

 - For providers with more than one eligible Medicaid Provider ID, one form is necessary for each active ID.